 Numbers can tell us more about music.
 Sounds weird but it’s true.
 Music is divided into sections that are called measures, where each measure has equal amounts of beats.
 This is comparable to mathematical divisions of time.

 Now, each piece of music has a time signature which gives its rhythmic information, like how many beats there are in each measure.
-All the music notes have numerical connections and a number of beats.
-As a musician, it is important that you understand the value of fractions and notes to count the music correctly.
+All the music notes have numerical connections and a number of beats that inform the rhythmic pattern.
+As a musician, it is important that you understand the value of fractions and notes to count the beat correctly.

 Whether it is classical, jazz, rock, hip hop, or any other type of music, you can find math’s influence and impact.